Website design and development in Spalding, Lincolnshire

 Which Changes Are Caused by Google’s Latest Broad Core Algorithm Update?

-There are a few changes caused by Google’s latest broad core algorithm update.
+There are a few changes caused by the Google broad core algorithm update.
 The most significant change is that Google may demote low-quality content.
 This could potentially harm your website, particularly if the content is low-quality in the long term.

 Fortunately, you can easily avoid this problem by focusing on creating quality content.
 Another change caused by the broad core algorithm update is that Google may rank websites that don’t have traditional URLs higher in the SERPs.